MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ns-d3dkmddi-_dxgk_drivercaps.md

 ### -field ColorTransformCaps

-Flags to describe gamma and colorspace transform capabilities of the display pipelines.
+[out] Flags to describe gamma and color space transform capabilities of the display pipelines.

 <div class="alert"><b>Note</b>  This field replaces the GammaRampCaps in the pre-WDDM 2.2 version of this structure.</div>
 <div> </div>